 So how does this tie back in to where digital marketing is going?

-In these current times, it’s wrong to think of digital marketing as something as narrow minded as PPC or SEO.
+It’s wrong to think of digital marketing as something as narrow minded as PPC or SEO.
 It used to be that running a simple AdWords campaign (or rather, Google Ads campaign as it’s now rebranded to) was all a digital marketer had to do to earn their job title.

 Thinking of digital marketing as something as focused as PPC or SEO is a dangerous way of looking at it.
 Take this picture for example, what do you see?